trezzuri/erpnext-docs/docs/en/accounts/share-transfer.md

 **Folio Number**: This is a number used to uniquely identify a Shareholder and their transaction.

-**Share Type**: The two default options in ERPNext are Preference and Equity.
+**Share Type**: The two default options in SOMA are Preference and Equity.
 This only indicates the type of share, more can be added as per your Company structure.

 ### 2. Related Topics